dylancow1/dylancow1/README.md

 I'm learning hacking and penetration testing using Hackthebox.com and using kali linux.

+Edit: I am also studying for the OSCP.
+As a network admin in my day job I think the move to Cyber Security would be a fun one!

 <!--
 **dylancow1/dylancow1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.